keptn/keptn.github.io/content/docs/0.10.x/integrations/how_integrate/index.md

 ### Testing tools

-Integrating (load and performance) test tools such as [JMeter](https://github.com/keptn/keptn/tree/master/jmeter-service), [Neoload](https://github.com/keptn-contrib/neoload-service), [Artillery](https://github.com/keptn-sandbox/artillery-service), or [Locust](https://github.com/keptn-sandbox/locust-service) is a common use case in Keptn.
+Integrating (load and performance) test tools such as [JMeter](https://github.com/keptn/keptn/tree/master/jmeter-service), [Neoload](https://github.com/keptn-contrib/neoload-service), [Artillery](https://github.com/keptn-sandbox/artillery-service), [Locust](https://github.com/keptn-sandbox/locust-service), etc. is a common use case in Keptn.
 In this section, we will learn what is needed to integrate such tools.

 Usually, a testing tool integration is getting triggered upon a `sh.keptn.event.test.triggered` event.
 This event is sent by the Keptn control-plane and the tool integration only has to listen for this type of event.
 In order to make sure that this event is sent by the Keptn control-plane, a `test` task needs to be present in the [shipyard](../../manage/shipyard/).

-**Example shipyard** with a test task:
+**Example shipyard** with a test task in each sequence:
 ```
 apiVersion: spec.keptn.sh/0.2.2
 kind: "Shipyard"